-AUS supports and promotes research, creative and scholarly work, in addition to private consulting activities of its faculty members.
+AUS supports and promotes research, creative and scholarly work.
 AUS offers both its undergraduate and graduate students' opportunities to work on faculty research projects, to present papers with faculty at international conferences, and to assist faculty in developing their own research grants.

 All internal or external research activity conducted at AUS is subject to the Policy on Research Administration, Research and Scholarly Misconduct, and Protection of Human Subjects, in addition to a multitude of financial compliance policies and procedures.
-Students' creative intellectual property is governed by the policy on Protection of US Students' Creative Intellectual Property.
+Students' creative intellectual property is governed by the AUS Intellectual Property Policy.
 All relevant research policies and procedures are available on ilearn.aus.edu/Community/Research Services/AUS Policies.